CoinOpLLC/mule/BookOfBooks.md

 Manual reconciliation provides an _ultima ratio_ level of flexibility and capacity for integration.
 Custom smart contracts coexist / inter-operate with industry standard contracts (e.g. ICE Futures) which are modeled with "dummy" contracts, with parameters that are walked through their "real world" paths via manual reconciliation, if need be.

-As a simple example, consider the a publicly traded common stock which issues a dividend.
+As a simple example, consider a publicly traded common stock which issues a dividend.
 Having no control or pre-knowledge of the dividend (until announced), the reconciliation of the external state and the internal (`Ledger`) state must be effected manually.

 <!-- research test bed for Ricardian smart contracts -->
 <!-- `deftrade` is `corda` for hobbit capital in the real economy -->

 ## What does it mean to "keep a set of books?"

 Books should be like git, or like ink on parchment: indelible, immutable, and, when signed, irrefutable.
+But those are 21st and 18th century terms, respectively.

+In 20th century computer engineering terminology, [database Durability]() and [Public Key]() nonrepudiation are both required.
+That should cover us.

 All of the properties of money itself [can be taken from bookkeeping](link).

 ### On-ledger counterparties vs external counterparties

-The essential model is of an island of on-ledger parties, who are potentially each other's counterparties, and who also face an assortment of off-ledger (external) counterparties (such as external markets, via brokerage accounts).
+The canonical use case is of an island of on-ledger parties, who are potentially each other's counterparties, and who also face an assortment of off-ledger (external) counterparties (such as external markets, via brokerage accounts).

 TODO: need diagram here